desuk/desuk.github.io/content/blue_light.md

 * Volume 25 / 2 Conservatory Without Walls: Ellingtonia in Academia (Ian Bradley); The Duke & I (Arthur W. Galston); Jazz Goes to Collage (sic): Duke Ellington, Percy Grainger and the Status of Jazz in the Academy (Ethan Hine); The Sacred and the Profound (Ian Bradley); Ellingtonia Moves Forward (Frank Griffith); 25th Duke Ellington Study Group Conference Schedule (Supplement).
 * Volume 25 / 3 Bournevilles Ville is the place, man… (Frank Griffith); Ellington’s “Secret Sessions” in Toronto, June 1972 (Jack Chambers); “A Beautiful Human Being”: Celebrating the Centenary of James Harvey Blanton Jr. (Matthias Heyman).
 * Volume 25 / 4 Ian Bradley signs off as Editor; Meet the Duke (Jack Sher); Duke Ellington, Billy Strayhorn and the Adventures of Peer Gynt in America (Anna Celenza); Sir John and the Duke (Frank Griffith).

+## 2019
+* Volume 26 / 1 Duke Ellington Headed for Newport (Roger Boyes); Monsignor John Sanders (Roger Boyes); Billy Strayhorn: Composer of the Week - BBC Radio 3 (Quentin Bryer); The Protean Imagination of Duke Ellington: The Early Years (AJ Bishop); The Coventry Cathedral Concert (Cormac Loane).
+* Volume 26 / 2 Denver 15 July 1942 (Roger Boyes); ‘Sherman Shuffle’ Chicago and the Midwest, Summer 1942 (Roger Boyes); Reviews of ‘Jazz potpourri’ Guildhall Jazz Orchestra Opens the Guildhall Jazz Festival (Patrick Olsen), ‘Echoes of Ellington’ Jazz Planets in Bury St Edmunds (Roger Boyes).
+* Volume 26 / 3 Duke and Tucaret (Brian Priestley); Cabin in the Sky (Roger Boyes); In Response to A.J.
+Bishop’s ‘The Protean Imagination of Duke Ellington’ (Roger Boyes); Review of Cambridge Companion to Duke Ellington (Frank Griffith).
+* Volume 26 / 4 Bob Wilber – The Ellington Connection at Ellington ’85 and ’88 (Elaine Marsh); The Mysterious Rabbit – Bob Wilber’s Presentation at Ellington ’88 (Bob Wilber, Transcribed by Patrick Olsen); Review of Rabbit’s Blues: the Life and Music of Johnny Hodges by Con Chapman (Gareth Evans); Reminiscing: Duke’s Stride Piano (Roger Offord); Cabin in the Sky Part 2 (Roger Boyes); Review of Alan Barnes and Mark Nightingale at the Hunter Club.

+## 2020
+* Volume 27 / 1 Hodges - Part the Next (Brian Priestley); Reminiscing: Duke’s Stride Piano Part 2 (Roger Boyes); DESUK at Documenting Jazz Conference (Frank Griffith); On Duke’s Birthday (Mike Westbrook); Black, Brown and Beige, Winter 1943 (Roger Boyes); Upcoming major events including Uncommon Orchestra’s ‘On Duke’s Birthday’ and Harmony in Harlem.
+* Volume 27 / 2 Uptown Lockdown: Let the Zoomers Drool (Ian Bradley); On Duke’s Birthday (Roger Boyes); Recording reviews of David Berger and the Sultans of Sing (Frank Griffith) and Black, Brown and Beige: Jazz at Lincoln Center Orchestra (Brian Priestley); Reminiscing includes: ‘Kina Stride-ish’ and ‘Otto &amp; the Creeper’ (Roger Offord), …And Finally, ‘Lotus Blossom’ (Peter Gardiner); Canonical Ellington (Gareth Evans); “That’s My Satin Doll”: Authorship, Originality, and the Copyright Dispute Over “Satin Doll” (Katherine Leo); The Story Behind The Picture: Gerald Lascelles and Duke Ellington (Patrick Olsen).